-A Day In The Life Of An Eclectus!
+A Day In The Life Of An Eclectus Parrot!

-Written by Tena Stetler as told by Taco the Eclectus
+Written by the unfeathered one, Tena Stetler as told by Taco the Eclectus Parrot!

 Sure enough, here come the footsteps pounding downstairs.
 My cage cover is lifted.
 Hi guys, I say in a cheerful voice, better than screaming, since I get in big trouble for doing that.